-5.2.
-POINT OF ORDER
+5.2 POINT OF ORDER

-During the discussion of any matter, a delegate may rise to a point of order to indicate an instance of improper of use parliamentary procedure.
+During the discussion of any matter, a delegate may raise a point of order to indicate an instance of improper use of parliamentary procedure.
 The point of order will be immediately ruled upon by the Chairs in accordance with these Rules of Procedure.
 The Chairs may rule out of order those points that are dilatory or improper; such a decision can be appealed only if approved by the Secretary-General.
-A representative rising to a point of order may not speak on the substance of the matter under discussion.
+A representative raising a point of order may not speak on the substance of the matter under discussion.
 A point of order may only interrupt a speaker when the speech itself is not following proper parliamentary procedure.

-5.3.
-POINT OF PARLIAMENTARY INQUIRY
+5.3 POINT OF PARLIAMENTARY INQUIRY